 - Firstly, it will affect the processes on your site, such as eCommerce operations and other processes affecting user experience.

-- Secondly, it will have negative impact on your SEO.
+- Secondly, it will have a negative impact on your SEO.
 Google and other search engines give a lot of emphasis to your website’s speed, and if your users are experiencing delays in page load times, then your pages will be ranked lower than your competition.

 So you cannot afford to have a web host that offers a shared hosting plan that slows down your site’s load time.
 This is a serious issue and you must take action to make amends.
 Else you will be losing a significant percentage of your visitors.